iDigBio/idb-backend/tests/README.md

 2. (Only needed if not on the same network as the ES cluster) Copy and modify an idigbio.json to put in the project directory.

 Copy a valid `idigbio.json` into the project folder so we can trick Elasticsearch client to use our port forwarding from above.
-Replace the entries under "server" with "localhost".
+Replace the entries under "servers" with a single "localhost" entry.

 ```
 $ cp ~/idigbio.json idigbio.json